DASHBOARDS / FINRA Fin-Crimes Investigation Dashboard

 REPLACED

-FINRA's DXT initiative was stalling — not because investigators lacked tools, but because every team was using different ones, with no shared view of what was happening.
+FINRA's DXT initiative was stalling, not because investigators lacked tools, but because every team was using different ones.

 MATTER SEQUENCE — 7 INCIDENT TYPES ACROSS 6 NATIONAL CAUSE TEAMS, NO SHARED SOURCE OF TRUTH